pedro-hfo/Doctrine-encryption/README.md

 ## Testing
-After the initial setup, you should be able to run the test scripts and migrations to see the process
+After the initial setup, you should be able to run the test scripts and migrations to see the process.
+These should be run on the same session that exported the vault token.
 * Run test_encrypted.php
     * There should be a product with an encrypted address in the table: 1 | My Product | MUIFAJvl... | t
 * Run test_unencrypted.php